roman-milk/roman-milk.github.io/a-super-heros-slut.md

+===

- ****** A Super Hero's Slut Ch.
-03 ****** byJust_Plain_Bob© Peter checked out the room numbers as he walked down the hall.
+Peter checked out the room numbers as he walked down the hall.
 When he got to room 914 he wondered if the desk clerk had gotten it right.
 He knew that he was reasonably close to the right place because his Spider Sense was tingling enough to tell him that Kraven was close by and doing something that he shouldn't be.
 But room 914 didn't look like an office; it looked like the door to any other hotel room.
 He tried the door and was surprised when it opened under his hand.

  He walked into a room that was obviously a hotel room converted to an office.
 It was the same as any other hotel room Peter had been in except where the bed should be there was a desk and a small table with four chairs.
 A young man was sitting behind the desk and he looked up as Peter came into the room.